Education: Early Years and Primary FdA

 - GCSE Maths and English at Grade C or above or an IELTS qualification to prove English standard (students for whom English is a second language are required to pass the IELTS test achieving a minimum of level 6)

 Prospective students come from a variety of employment backgrounds such as classroom assistants, early years practitioners, community educators, learning mentors, counsellors and trainers.

-- Personal Professional Development: how adults and children learn
+- Personal and Professional Development: How Adults and Children Learn

-- A Balanced Curriculum: pedagogical approaches to the curriculum in the Education Sector
+- Balanced Curriculum: Pedagogical Approaches to the Curriculum in the Education Sector

 - Language of Science and ICT in Primary and Early Years Education

-- Qualitative Educational Research in Theory and Practice (taught at London Metropolitan University)
+- Qualitative Education Research in Theory and Practice

 You will be assessed through coursework, project work and written assignments.